-This is a super easy and foolproof recipe for the best homemade refrigerator pickles ever!
-They're the perfect crisp dill pickle (wedges or slices) with fresh dill, garlic, onion, and a little sweetness.
-Trust me---you won't want to buy another jar of pickles from the store again! 🙂
+This is a super easy and foolproof recipe for the best homemade refrigerator pickles!
+They're the perfect cool and crisp dill pickle (wedges or slices) with fresh dill, garlic, onion, and a little sweetness.
+Trust me---you won't want to buy another jar of pickles from the store again! ๐

 Fail Proof Recipe.
 Before learning how to make these pickles, I was honestly intimidated to make them!
-I thought they would be a lot more difficult, but they are very easy--trust me, If I can do it you can too!
+I thought they would be a lot more difficult, but they are very easy--trust me!
+All you gotta do is prep the pickles, prepare the hot pickling liquid, and then pour over the top!
+Let them cool, refrigerate 24 hours then serve.

 Traditional Dill or Customize.
 This recipe is for your classic dill pickles.
 You can adjust the ingredients in this recipe to add some spice by adding red pepper flakes or sliced jalapenos.
 You can also add extra sugar to make them sweeter and more like bread and butter pickles.